AAPA Conference 2022

-This year, thousands of physician assistants, physician assistant students, and healthcare professionals will make the trek out the Mountain West.
+This year, thousands of physician assistants, physician assistant students, and healthcare professionals will make the trek to the Great Midwest.

 Why you may ask?

-In this short period of time, the American Academy of Physician Assistants (AAPA) National Conference will be taking place in Denver, Colorado.
+In this short period of time, the American Academy of Physician Assistants (AAPA) National Conference will be taking place in Indianapolis, Indiana.

 This event is a staple for many healthcare providers to attend annually to get up to date on some of the newest changes in medicine, as well as an opportunity to meet with colleagues nationwide, or even catch up with classmates and other alumni from one’s specific physician assistant program.

 This year's AAPA conference will be held at the Indiana Convention Center in downtown Indianapolis, Indiana from May 21st, 2022 to May 25th, 2022.
 This national conference location varies from year to year.

 Over the past several years it has been held in Boston, MA (2014), San Francisco, CA (2015), San Antonio, TX (2016), Las Vegas, NV (2017), New Orleans, LA (2018), Denver, CO (2019), Nashville, TN (2020; cancelled due to COVID-19), Philadelphia, PA (2021; digital conference).